Ryan Coonerty: Board of Supervisors

-Coonerty was elected to the Board of Supervisor in 2014 and 2018, capturing 76% and 78% of the vote respectively.
+Coonerty was elected to the Board of Supervisors in 2014 and 2018, capturing 76% and 78% of the vote respectively.

 In February 2015, Coonerty and fellow supervisor Bruce McPherson wrote new regulations designed to incentivize small and affordable housing by requiring construction projects to pay higher fees into a fund providing grants for affordable housing as well as more funding for childcare facilities.
 In June 2015, Coonerty wrote a letter subsequently approved by the Board of Supervisors requesting the county withdraw investments from banks that have pleaded guilty to committing felonies, an initiative that won praise from Robert Reich.
 Coonerty led the effort to establish a local Nurse-Family Partnership Program and a Thrive by Three Fund to support families' health and educational outcomes.

 During his time as supervisor, Coonerty has led the expansion of the Thrive by 5 initiative to support low income moms and their children as well as the Community Partnership for Accountability, Connection and Treatment (PACT), a collaborative anti-crime project between government and nonprofits that focuses on improving outcomes for repeat offenders.
 In 2015, PACT was awarded the National Association of Counties Achievement Award for excellence in public safety.

 Coonerty also helped manage the response and recovery efforts surrounding the CZU Fire.
 Following the fire, he and McPherson established the County Office of Response, Recovery and Resilience in order improve recovery efforts and increase preparedness for future disasters.

 Publications

 Coonerty is the author of a book from National Geographic, entitled Etched in Stone – Enduring Words From Our Nation’s Monuments.
 The book chronicles America's aspirations by surveying the words engraved in 50 public spaces across the United States.
 The book features a foreword by historian Douglas Brinkley and photos from photographer Carol M. Highsmith.

 In 2013, Coonerty and Jeremy Neuner, with whom Coonerty cofounded NextSpace, released The Rise of the Naked Economy – How to Benefit from the Changing Workplace, in which the coauthors recommend ways to benefit from a modern uptick in freelance work based on their experiences with NextSpace.
 The book received praise from Zappos CEO Tony Hsieh, editor and professor Richard Florida, and author Walter Isaacson.

-In 2019, Coonerty gave a TEDx talk about finding hope in local government.
+In 2019, Coonerty gave a TEDxSantaCruz talk about finding hope in local government.